 As documented in the revised Mitigation Measure M-C-TR-4 shown on RTC p.
-4.C-45, the project applicant would fund design and construction of the following capital improvement measures:
+4.C-45, the project applicant would fund the design and construction of the following capital improvement measures:

-- Modification of the existing traffic signal at Ocean Avenue/Brighton Avenue to prohibit eastbound left turns and provide a protected green arrow signal phase for westbound left turns. - Modification of the existing traffic signal at Ocean Avenue/shall to prohibit eastbound left turns and provide a protected green arrow signal phase for westbound left turns.
+- Modification of the existing traffic signal at Ocean Avenue/Brighton Avenue to prohibit eastbound left turns and provide a protected green arrow signal phase for westbound left turns - Modification of the existing traffic signal at Ocean Avenue/shall to prohibit eastbound left turns and provide a protected green arrow signal phase for westbound left turns.
 Bus boarding island on southbound Frida Kahlo Way.

-As documented in the Transit Delay Analysis and Capital Improvements memorandum included as new SEIR Appendix C4 (and included in RTC Chapter 5), these capital improvements would reduce delay and prevent a cumulatively significant project contribution to cumulative impacts on the K/T Third/Ingleside, 29 Sunset, and 43 Masonic.
+As documented in the Transit Delay Analysis and Capital Improvements memorandum included as in new RTC Chapter 5 and as new SEIR Appendix C4 (and included in RTC Chapter 5), these capital improvements would reduce delay and prevent a cumulatively significant project contribution to cumulative impacts on the K/T Third/Ingleside, 29 Sunset, and 43 Masonic.

 As previously discussed on RTC p.
-4.C-44, upon further review of the project's contribution to cumulative transit impacts, the project would not make a considerable contribution to transit delay for the 49 Van Ness/Mission route in the study area and no mitigation measures are required.
+4.C-43, upon further review of the project's contribution to cumulative transit impacts, the project would not make a considerable contribution (defined as two minutes or more under cumulative conditions) to transit delay for the 49 Van Ness/Mission route in the study area and no mitigation measures are required.

-One commenter proposes a series of mitigation measures; responses to each are provided below.
+One commenter proposes a series of mitigation measures to reduce the project's impact to transit delay; responses to each are provided below.
 The responses are provided for informational purposes, because as described above, feasible project measures were identified for the project's considerable contribution to the significant cumulative transit delay impact.
 However, the impact remains significant and unavoidable due the uncertainty in the SFMTA adopting such measures.